christianlevesque/christianlevesque.net/blog/fcc/header-parser/index.md

 }
 ```

 There are several ways to determine the user's IP address, depending on how your application is hosted.
+Since we will be using Nginx as a reverse proxy, we will instruct Nginx to set the user's IP address as the value of the `X-Forwarded-For` HTTP header, which will then be available to our application.

 ### A request to `/api/whoami` should return a JSON object with your preferred language in the `language` key